 [Heading inserted by No. 33 of 1997 s.
 3.]

 46K.
-Authority may approve of licensee operating with holding body
+ERA may approve of licensee using assets held by holding body

 The Authority may approve of an arrangement under which assets that are to be used by a licensee in the provision of irrigation or drainage services (in this Division called the assets) are to be held by another person (in this Division called the holding body).